-(September 2014)

 The above two photos are of a spectator viewing stand constructed using G90 galvanized tread plate.
-The horizontal walking surfaces were designed to be canted for drainage, but parts of some were fastened too tightly to the supporting structure, creating dished areas that prevented complete draining after rain events.
-This interferes with the normal wet/dry cycle times, which prevents the formation of the protective film of $ZnCO_3$ needed to slow the atmospheric corrosion rate of zinc.
+The horizontal walking surfaces were designed to be canted for drainage, but parts of some were fastened too tightly to the supporting structure, creating dished areas that prevented complete draining after wetting events.
+This interferes with the normal wet/dry cycle times, which prevents the formation of the protective film of ZnCO3 needed to slow the atmospheric corrosion rate of zinc.

 Prevention: Products made from G90 galvanized sheet for outdoor use require that all surfaces exposed to the weather have good drainage and dry relatively quickly after rain events.
 Allowing water to pool changes the corrosion mechanism such that white ZnOH forms, which can rapidly consume the coating.
-A G90 coating (~20 microns [0.0008"] thick on each surface) can last 25 to 30 years in a rural environment.
+A G90 coating (~20 microns [0.0008"] thick on each surface) can last 25 to 30 years in a rural environment exposed to normal wet/dry cycles.

-Section 4: Fretting Corrosion

-4.1 Fretting (Transit Abrasion) - Case 1